What is Therapy?

 - Talking with parents about their concerns for their child

-I draw from a number of therapy models in my work and offer a therapy which is a mixture of talking and doing activities.
-I always hold in mind that a problem is often complex and I aim help families to think about problems as an interaction between lots of factors, rather than an just something inherently wrong with the child.
+We draw from a number of therapy models in our work and offer a therapy which is a mixture of talking and doing activities.
+We always hold in mind that a problem is often complex and we aim to help families to think about problems as an interaction between lots of factors, rather than just something inherently wrong with the child.
 This is called systemic thinking (because it sees problems as coming from and related to a whole system).

-You may have heard of Cognitive Behaviour Therapy (CBT) and I offer this both as a discrete therapy (usually 12 sessions long, and usually to help with specific difficulties such as anxiety, fears, phobias, low mood or depression) and I use tools from CBT in more general work.
+You may have heard of Cognitive Behaviour Therapy (CBT) and we offer this both as a discrete therapy (usually 12 sessions long, and usually to help with specific difficulties such as anxiety, fears, phobias, low mood or depression) and we use tools from CBT in more general work.
 CBT is a short-term talking therapy.
-I also use Solution Focused Therapy, Narrative therapy, Motivational Interviewing, Narrative exposure therapy and other models.
-I often include tools or ideas from Schema therapy, mindfulness, Interpersonal Therapy and Acceptance and Commitment Therapy.
+We also use Solution Focused Therapy, Narrative therapy, Motivational Interviewing, Narrative Exposure Therapy and other models.
+We often include tools or ideas from Schema therapy, mindfulness, Interpersonal Therapy and Acceptance and Commitment Therapy.

-What is said in sessions is confidential and I will not share what we talk about with anyone other than my supervisor.
-The exception to this is that if I hear anything which makes me concerned about the safety of you or anyone else I will need to share this information with the relevant people to ensure everyone is protected.
-Where I can, I will always talk to you before sharing any information.
+What is said in sessions is confidential and we will not share what we talk about with anyone other than our supervisor.
+The exception to this is that if we hear anything which makes us concerned about the safety of you or anyone else we will need to share this information with the relevant people to ensure everyone is protected.
+Where we can, we will always talk to you before sharing any information.